Skip to contents

 If you currently lack a password-based login, kindly submit a request for one through your IT department.
 For users affiliated with TU Chemnitz, you can expedite this process by sending an email to .
 In your email, explicitly state your need for a password-based login to facilitate API usage, and include your username for reference.
 You should also state the purpose of API usage.
 Please be aware that students typically do not possess author rights by default and are required to request such privileges before utilizing the API.
 To facilitate this process, it is advisable to reach out to your IT and/or OPAL provider for assistance.

 To store the username and password, rqti uses the keyring system credential storage.
-The first time authentication is attempted, it asks for a username and a password and saves them in a key with service name “qtiopal”.
+The first time authentication is attempted, it asks for a username and a password and saves them in a key with service name “rqtiopal”.
 Once the key is created, it is automatically used in further sessions.
 It is not recommended to create additional keys unless you have a more complex setup (e.g. using multiple learning management systems).

-Uploading test/exercise to OPAL
+Uploading tasks and tests to OPAL

 You can either set the knit: rqti::render_opal parameter in the yaml-section of your Rmd file or just call upload2opal() with the file as the first parameter:

-file <- "my_zip_file.zip" # or "exercise.Rmd" or "exercise.xml"
+file <- "my_zip_file.zip" # or "task.Rmd" or "task.xml"

 result <- upload2opal(file)